-18.02 Mandatory Staff Meetings
+18.02 House Staff Meetings

-Mandatory staff meetings shall be scheduled by the Employer a minimum of three (3) months in advance.
+Staff meetings shall be scheduled by the Employer at the beginning of April of every year at the rate of five (5) meetings per house.
 In the case of a new residence and/or meetings planned around crisis response then the meetings will be planned while trying to provide as much notice as possible to the employees.
+Staff need to make their best efforts to attend and if not make sure that they review the material that is provided at the staff meeting.